Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 And that's why things weren't going well.

-PA got bit by a spider, Skip's in hospital,
+PA got bit by a spider, Skips in hospital.

-what do you want me to do?
+What do you want me to do?

-and you ask for three sugars, they're like...
+And if you go into a cafe and cans and you ask for three sugars, they're like,

-They're like, get the fuck out of Cairns!
+get the fuck out of cans.

-You get out of Cairns!
+You get out of cans.

 And obviously, he didn't have his main ally, Marlon Brando, yet.